alybun/macless-haystack-flipper/README.md

 ## Server setup

+To make set up easier, I have pre-built the containers and created a compose file to simplify the process.
+Follow the "Docker Hub" steps if you want to use the pre-built containers.

-0. Alternatively: You can build the containers yourself using the Dockerfile in "endpoint" to build "macless-haystack-flipper", and "web" to build "macless-flipper-web".
-To make set up easier, I have pre-built them and created a compose file to simplify this.
+You can also build the containers yourself using the Dockerfile in "endpoint" to build "macless-haystack-flipper", and "web" to build "macless-flipper-web".
+Follow the "Building It Yourself" steps if you want to do so.

+Choose either the "Docker Hub" or "Building It Yourself" for the next steps.

+### Docker Hub (Pre-Built)

 1. Create a new Docker network